Gardening begins with the soil. Let’s talk…

-Written on Wednesday, March 6, 2013 in Public Gardens
+Written on Wednesday, September 18, 2013 in Soil People

 Pumpkin questions caught my attention at the Master Gardeners plant clinic this year.
 Pumpkin flowers, pollination and fruit set.